-We manage asset and liability positions and market risk exposure and limits in accordance with market risk management policies that are approved by our Board of Directors.
-The majority of our derivatives are interest rate swaps.
-In addition, we may use a variety of other derivative instruments, including caps, floors, options, futures and forward contracts, to manage our interest rate and foreign exchange risks.
-We offer various interest rate, commodity and foreign exchange rate derivatives as an accommodation to our customers within our Commercial Banking business and offset the majority of our exposures through derivative transactions with other counterparties.
+We manage asset and liability positions and market risk exposure in accordance with market risk management policies and limits that are approved by our Board of Directors.
+The majority of our derivatives are interest rate and foreign currency swaps.
+In addition, we may use other derivative instruments, including caps, floors, options, futures and forward contracts, to manage our interest rate and foreign exchange risks.
+We also offer interest rate, commodity, foreign currency derivatives and other contracts as an accommodation to our customers within our Commercial Banking business.
+We enter into these derivatives with our customers primarily to help them manage their interest rate risks, hedge their energy and other commodities exposures, and manage foreign currency fluctuations.
+We then enter into derivative contracts with counterparties to economically hedge substantially all of our subsequent exposures.